PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 One of the most important operation with tensor maps is to compose them, more generally known as contracting them.
-As mentioned in the section on [category theory](@ref s_categories), a typical composition of maps in a ribbon category can graphically be represented as a planar arrangement of the morphisms (i.e. tensor maps, boxes with lines eminating from top and bottom, corresponding to source and target, i.e. domain and codomain), where the lines connecting the source and targets of the different morphisms should be thought of as ribbons, that can braid over or underneath each other, and that can twist.
+As mentioned in the section on [category theory](@ref s_categories), a typical composition of maps in a ribbon category can graphically be represented as a **planar** arrangement of the morphisms (i.e. tensor maps, boxes with lines emanating from top and bottom, corresponding to source and target, i.e. domain and codomain), where the lines connecting the source and targets of the different morphisms should be thought of as ribbons, that can braid over or underneath each other, and that can twist.

 Technically, we can embed this diagram in ``ℝ × [0,1]`` and attach all the unconnected line endings corresponding objects in the source at some position ``(x,0)`` for ``x∈ℝ``, and all line endings corresponding to objects in the target at some position ``(x,1)``.
-The resulting morphism is then invariant under what is known as *framed three-dimensional isotopy*, i.e. three-dimensional rearrangements of the morphism that respect the rules of boxes connected by ribbons whose open endings are kept fixed.
+The resulting morphism is then invariant under **framed three-dimensional isotopy**, i.e. three-dimensional rearrangements of the morphism that respect the rules of boxes connected by ribbons whose open endings are kept fixed.
 Such a two-dimensional diagram cannot easily be encoded in a single line of code.